laetic/tenzies-js/README.md

 - [x] The keyboard has a back button
 - [x] The back button removes letters from your guess
 - [x] The keyboard has an enter button
-- [ ] The enter button submits your guess
+- [x] The enter button submits your guess
 - [ ] Words submitted must be in the english dictionary
+- [ ] Words that are not in the dictionary will show up as red and cannot be submitted
-- [ ] The style of the keyboard changes which matches the letter style
+- [ ] The style of the keyboard changes which matches the letter style, or grey if the letter was guessed but not in the word.
-- [ ] Each time a word is submitted letters that are in the correct spot are green and letters in the word are yellow
+- [x] Each time a word is submitted letters that are in the correct spot are green and letters in the word are yellow
+- [ ] For words with multiple of the same letter, yellow and green letters matches the number of letters in the word. ex.
+STALE, guessed TRAIL, 1 yellow L. guessed ALELE,  1 green L. Should not be 1 yellow 1 green L.